databendlabs/databend/docs/doc/11-integrations/00-api/02-clickhouse-handler.md

 ## Overview

-Databend is ClickHouse wire protocol-compatible, allow you to connect to Databend server with Clickhouse client, make it easier for users/developers to use Databend.
+Databend is ClickHouse HTTP API wire protocol-compatible, allow you to connect to Databend server with ClickHouse HTTP Handler, make it easier for users/developers to use Databend.

 ## ClickHouse REST API